pcfreak30/skyd/cmd/skyc/README.md

 * `skyc version` displays the version string of siac.

-### FeeManager tasks

-* `skyc feemanager` prints info about the feemanager such as pending fees and the next fee payout height.

-* `skyc feemanager cancel <feeUID>` cancels a pending fee.
-If a transaction has already been created the fee cannot be cancelled.

 ### Gateway tasks

 * `skyc gateway` prints info about the gateway, including its address and how